 Below is a list of select films made in Michigan.
-The Michigan Film Board reported on 46 productions took place in Michigan from 2010-2012.
-Online sources show at lease 143 film productions filmed and produced in Michigan.
+The Michigan Film Board reported on 46 productions that took place in Michigan from 2010-2012.
+Online sources show at least 143 film productions filmed and produced in Michigan.

-The late Christopher Reeve plays Richard Collier, a playwright who becomes obsessed with an old picture of a young woman hanging on display at the Grand Hotel.
-With hypnosis, he travels back in time to the year 1912 to find love with actress Elise McKenna (Jane Seymour).
+The late Christopher Reeve plays Richard Collier, a playwright obsessed with an old picture of a young woman hanging on display at the Grand Hotel.
+With hypnosis, he travels back in time to 1912 to find love with actress Elise McKenna (Jane Seymour).

 The movie was filmed on location at the Grand Hotel and Mission Point Fine Arts on Mackinac Island..

 #2 Oz Great and Powerful

 A small-time magician with questionable ethics arrives in a magical land and must choose between becoming a good man or a great one.

 Starring James Franco, Mila Kunis, Rachel Weisz, Michelle Williams, Zach Braff, Bill Cobbs, Joey King, and Tony Cox, the film tells the story of Oscar Diggs, a cagy magician who arrives in the Land of Oz and encounters three witches: Theodora, Evanora, and Glinda.
 Oscar is then enlisted to restore order in Oz while struggling to resolve conflicts with the witches and himself.

 Most of the filming for Oz the Great and Powerful began July 2011, at Raleigh Michigan Studios in Pontiac, Michigan.

 Set in the 1960s, three sisters form a girl group and soon become local sensations with major label interest, but fame becomes a challenge as the close-knit family begins to fall apart.